Knossos from Agios Nikolaos

 Are there organized tours to Knossos from Agios Nikolaos?

 Yes, organized day tours to Knossos run from Agios Nikolaos, usually by coach with hotel pickup.
+Most pair the palace with the Heraklion Archaeological Museum.

-Beyond the transport, an organized tour provides an expert guide to bring the partly reconstructed palace to life, and in most cases includes a visit to the Heraklion Archaeological Museum, where the genuine Knossos frescoes and treasures are displayed, for a fuller Minoan experience.
+An organized tour provides an expert guide to bring the partly reconstructed palace to life.
+In most cases it includes a visit to the Heraklion Archaeological Museum, where the genuine Knossos frescoes and treasures are displayed.
 Priority, skip-the-line entry is often included as well, saving time at the busy site.
 As a relaxed, all-in-one outing from eastern Crete, a coach tour takes some beating.
-Our Knossos guided tours guide covers the tour options, and the next section covers driving and the bus.

 Powered by GetYourGuide